“Venturing into alien

 “Great?
 And where the hell were you?!”

-“What?
-It’s just theater, an immersive, participatory theater piece they do…totally harmless,” she said, pulling me back down ramp toward the lockbox chamber-turned-lobby.
+“Relax, it’s just theater, an immersive, participatory theater piece they do…totally harmless,” she said, pulling me back down ramp toward the lockbox chamber-turned-lobby.
 “The idea is to test if you can deal with it, flash, to see if you can stick it out and overcome the challenge.
-And since here we be, fleeing down the off ramp, it looks like you can’t…”
+And since here we are, fleeing down the off ramp, it looks like you can’t…”

 “Hey, I held my own, OK?
 Those people are certifiable…” I pulled open the heavy old bank doors.